jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### TDD (Test-Driven Development)
 A software development approach where tests are written before the code implementation.

+### Type Safety
+The extent to which a programming language prevents type errors.
+In TypeScript, this means ensuring variables and functions use consistent types throughout the codebase.

 ### Transaction
 A financial exchange between users and the platform or between users.